Patagonia, Chile: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and L. Ensure that you pick the right kind.
-The majority of adapters currently being sold are simply plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and L. Check that you pick the right type.
+Most adapters currently being sold are just plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most places.

 What to do in Patagonia, Chile